Presidential elections in Singapore: Strictness of qualifications

 In the 2023 PE, the incumbent Yacob had refrained from running for a second term.
 Tharman Shanmugaratnam gained the presidency after contesting the election against two nominated candidates (Ng Kok Song and Tan Kin Lian).
 Tharman and Ng had qualified for the PE on the public sector track, based on their former appointments, respectively, as minister, and deliberatively as CEO of a fifth Schedule Entity.
 On the other hand, Tan had qualified for the PE based on the private sector track.
 Three other aspirants were rejected on the basis that they did not meet the qualifying criteria.
-One of them, George Goh Ching Wah was rejected because he had combined five smaller companies (Ossia, Pertama, ITG International, Crown Essentials, Vernal Ventures) in lieu of an unitary "very large" organisation for consideration of having met the SE and profitability criteria.
+One of them, George Goh Ching Wah was rejected because he had combined five smaller companies (Ossia, Pertama, ITG International, Crown Essentials, Vernal Ventures) in lieu of a unitary "very large" organisation for consideration of having met the SE and profitability criteria.
 In rejecting his bid, Goh felt that the decision was unfair and the PEC had adopted a "very narrow interpretation".
 Ng and Tan had both expressed that they had stepped up as candidates to offer an alternative choice to the electorate as they were concerned that Goh, would be disqualified by the PEC due to the stringent requirements.

 The strict requirements have been justified on the basis that the president should be a person of integrity and moral standing, with the ability to monitor the financial affairs of the state and the management of the public service sector.
-Prime Minister Lee Hsien Loong has argued that this stringent screening process is necessary as the President does not stand as a political party nominee.
+Prime Minister Lee Hsien Loong has argued that this stringent screening process is necessary as the president does not stand as a political party nominee.
 They are thus not subjected to the internal screening mechanism of the ruling People's Action Party (PAP).

 The qualifying criteria have been criticised as elitist and pro-establishment in nature.
-The argument against allowing the electorate to elect as President a candidate of their choice without the need for candidates to meet detailed qualification criteria has been said to be "unconvincing" and predicated on "the government's paternalistic distrust of the electorate".
+The argument against allowing the electorate to elect as president a candidate of their choice without the need for candidates to meet detailed qualification criteria has been said to be "unconvincing" and predicated on "the government's paternalistic distrust of the electorate".